laforge49/JActor2/README.md

 Request/Response
 -----

 A basic request/response is fairly simple.
-Let use say that reactor A wants to send a request to reactor B.
+Let use say that a Start request in blade A wants to send an Add1 request to blade B.

-1. Reactor A first creates a request that is defined within (and targets) reactor B and sends it, together with an AsyncResponseProcessor.
+1. The Start request first creates the Add1 request that is defined within (and targets) blade B and sends it, together with an AsyncResponseProcessor callback.
-2. The AsyncResponseProcessor object is saved in the request when it is sent.
-The request is added to reactor B's input queue.
+2. The callback is saved in the Add1 request when it is sent and the request is added to the input queue of Blade B's reactor.
-3. Reactor B evaluates the request after processing all other messages received before it, updates the reactor's state and then calls the processAsyncRequest method with the response value.
+3. Reactor B evaluates the Add1 request after processing all other messages received before it.
+The Add1 request updates its blade's state and then calls its processAsyncRequest method with the response value.
-4. When the procesAsyncRequest method is called on the request, it saves the response value and adds the request (now a response) to the input queue of reactor A.
+4. When the Add1.processAsyncRequest method is called, it saves the response value and adds itself (now a response) to the input queue of blade A's reactor.
-5. After processing all other messages received before it, reactor A processes the request by calling the processAsyncResponse method on the AsyncResponseProcessor object that was assigned to that message.
+5. After processing all other messages received before it, reactor A processes the Add1 response by calling the processAsyncResponse method on the previously assigned callback object.

 ```java